Maria was barely 16 when her father removed her from school and married her off to a man 20 years her senior in exchange for a dowry of eleven cows.

 Maria heard about the project through a friend, and hopes it will help her realize her dream of becoming a doctor.

 So far, the project has trained more than 200 girls in Shinyanga Region.
 Zulmira Rodrigues is UNESCO’s representative in Tanzania.
 She says alternative learning is the best way to give girls the knowledge and skills to sustain their lives and help them attain their dreams.
-She adds that unwanted pregnancies are a result of a lack of proper information on sexual and reproductive health and rights.
+She adds that unwanted pregnancies are a result of the lack of proper information on sexual and reproductive health and rights.

 Zaituni Mkwama is a girl from Kahama who was expelled for being pregnant when she was 17.
 When a mandatory pregnancy test confirmed she was pregnant, she says, “I was given a letter of dismissal from school.
 I felt really bad and scared.”
 She had dreamed of becoming a lawyer.